Josline90/-Machine-Learning-Prediction-Models-for-predicting-functional-outcomes-and-death/README.md

-# ML Prediction Models of mRS levels
+# Machine Learning (ML) Models to predict Stroke functional outcomes and death
 This gives an access to the Machine Learning models that were developed to predict functional outcome and death at 3 months after stroke in Sweden between the period 2015 to 2020.
 This is in connection to the manuscript: **Developing a Machine Learning Prediction Model of Functional Outcome and Death at 3 months after Stroke in Sweden.**

 The models are Multi-class Logistic regression (main effects model without regularization), Artificial neural network, Support vector machines, and XGBoost.